ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 .. code-block:: text

     Testing Python!
-    PyMAPDL version 0.68.1 was successfully imported!
+    PyMAPDL version 0.68.1 was successfully imported.

 If you see an error in the output, see :ref:`ref_hpc_troubleshooting`, especially :ref:`ref_python_venv_not_accesible`.